4rji/4rji/CCDC-Guide/Reglas de juego.md

-I had the images created since last weekend, but yesterday I realized that they charge for creating them even when they're not running, and my bill went up a lot, so now I create them on demand.
+I had the images created since last weekend, but yesterday I realized that they charge for creating them even when they're not running, and my bill went up a lot.
+All new ones and on demand.

-Game Rules
+### Game Rules

 Leave the ports of the Presto web page open, 80 and 445.
 If you block the SSH port, you will lose connection to the server.